 - type in the network password, which is initially set up as: behaviour, simply

-- go to the address bar of the web browser and type in the IP address for your Zantiks unit (as mentioned above).
+- go to the address bar of the web browser and type in the IP address for your Zantiks unit (see step 5.).

-- Your web browser should now display the Zantiks Control Console page.
+- Your web browser should now display the Zantiks Control Console page (see image (iii) below).

 Setting up the side screen

-- Once the side screen is in place, plug in the side screen cables as shown in the image above (Side screen cables), taking care to insert the HDMI cable in the slot found in the back of the top box, and the 2-way green plug into CN1 (or CN2).
+- Once the side screen is in place, plug in the side screen cables, taking care to insert the HDMI cable in the slot found in the back of the top box, and the 2-way green, connector plug into CN1 (or CN2).

 - Re-connect the unit to the power supply.